 Shakespeare and Performance

-Honor and Diversity
+Honor and Distinctions

 In addition to its educational programs, the college takes pride in its honor system, its exceptionally diverse student body, and its commitment to civic and global engagement.
 The honor system reinforces commitment to integrity and ethical behavior and makes possible a student-governed community.
 New residential undergraduates pledge their honor at the annual Charter Day, when the Student Government Association’s charter is passed from the Board of Trustees to the college president and on to the student president of the SGA.
 Adult and graduate students make their pledges at orientation.